-Two species of arrow squid are caught in the New Zealand fishery.
+The taxonomy of Ommastrephid squid occurring in New Zealand waters was updated during the 1980s (Uozumi 1998, Hurst et al 2012).
+In particular, it was confirmed that two Nototodarus species (Nototodarus gouldi and N. sloanii) occur, whereas historically only N. sloanii was recognised (Uozumi 1998).
+Nototodarus gouldi occurs on the continental shelf around the southern part of Australia and northern New Zealand, whilst N. sloanii is endemic to New Zealand and mainly occurs in southern New Zealand shelf waters.
 Both species are found over the continental shelf in waters to 500 m depth, though they are most prevalent in waters less than 300 m depth.
 Both species are sexually dimorphic, though similar in biology and appearance.
 Individuals can be identified to species level based on sucker counts on arm I and differences in the hectocotylised arm of males.
+However, the need for magnification to verify species identification in females and younger males has resulted in species identifications being inferred by location, rather than verified using these features in observer and some survey data (Large et al in prep).